Are you sure you know Why We Need Sunscreen? Is sunscreen really important for you and your family?

 What Part Of The World Do You Live In?

-This is also an overlooked part of the protection of our skin from the sun and a reason for considering sun blocking clothing.
+How much sun do you get in your part of the world?
+Daily exposure is an overlooked part of the protection of our skin from the sun and a reason for considering sun blocking clothing.
 In our part of the world, we have lots of sun.
 We love to be outside.

-We have kids who are active and need to be active in lots of outdoor activities.
+We have kids who are active and need to be involved in lots of outdoor activities.
 I have spent hours in the sun watching ball games from T-ball to soccer.
-Soft ball to high school baseball games.
+Softball to high school baseball games.
 I loved being able to do these things.